garv2006-dev/restaurant-backend/README.md

-# Restaurant Booking System - Backend API
+# Hotel Booking System - Backend API

 ## Overview
-This is the backend API for the Restaurant Room Booking and Management System built with Node.js, Express.js, and MongoDB.
+This is the backend API for the Hotel Room Booking and Management System built with Node.js, Express.js, and MongoDB.

 ## Features Implemented
 - ✅ JWT-based Authentication & Authorization